 - Price.
 Frameless glass shower enclosures aren’t cheap.
 They can range anywhere from $700-$3,500 depending on the design, size, and amount of work required.
 If you want high-quality work done with high-quality products, expect to spend at least $1,000.
 However, bathroom remodeling projects usually see an ROI of at least 90% so it is a great investment in the long run.

 - Small Gap.
 There is usually a small gap between the bottom of the door and the top of the floor so when you are taking a shower, some water can leak out through this gap and make its way onto the floor.
 This problem can get worse if you are using a hand-held shower.
 So make sure to have water-resistant flooring before installing a frameless shower.

 Frameless glass shower enclosures are minimalist, sleek, and sophisticated; and their design seems to represent the ideas of the efficient, technologically advanced, and modern world we live in.
 If you are looking to do some home improvement projects, we recommend starting with the bathroom.
-The Glass Doctor only does high-quality work with high-quality products so we may not offer the cheapest price for your money, but we offer the best value and a LIFETIME WARRANTY on both the materials and labor so give us a call today to get your free quote!
+The Glass Doctor only does high-quality work with high-quality products so we may not offer the cheapest price for your money, but we offer the best value and a LIFETIME WARRANTY on both the materials and labor so give us a call today to get your quote!